DavidSouther/software_craftsmanship/01_terminal/README.md

 ### grep

+*Grep and find are advanced programs.
+While being incredibly powerful, that power comes with a lot of configuration.
+If this is the first time reading the book, I'd recommend glancing at this section, seeing some of the minimum they can do, and continue the book being aware they exist.
+Later, come back and read more about them when you've come across some of the problems in programming that these tools are build to solve.*

 Grep is the file pattern searcher.
 To me it looks like it should actually be an acronym.
 As I was writing this chapter, I decided to figure out what it stood for.
 I was only mildly successful.
 There is no published direct history that